 A loan is a type of financial aid that has to be repaid upon graduation or when no longer enrolled in school on a full- or half-time basis (depending upon the terms of the individual loan program).
-A promissory note (legal agreement to repay) must be signed before a loan will be disbursed.
+A promissory note (legal agreement to repay) must be signed before a loan can be disbursed.
 The promissory note contains detailed information about terms, responsibilities and repayment of the loan.
 There are no penalties for prepaying principal or interest in any student loan program.
 Federal regulations require all first-time Federal Direct Loan borrowers to participate in loan counseling before disbursement of the loan.

 Federal Loan Programs

 The principal loan programs administered by Marquette for Health Sciences Professional students are the Federal Direct Unsubsidized Loan and the Federal Direct Grad PLUS Loan.

 Additional information about loans can be found on the Marquette Central website.

 Truth in Lending Act Disclosures

 Students borrowing any non-federal loans (e.g., institutional or private loans) must sign and acknowledge disclosure forms acknowledging the specific terms of each loan and stating that the student is aware of lower cost Federal loan alternatives.
 The disclosure forms are sent out by the lending institution when appropriate.
-Each disclosure form clearly states what steps the students must take next and in what timeframe those steps must be made.
+Each disclosure form clearly states what steps the students must take next and in what time frame those steps must be made.

 Private Alternative Loans

 Alternative Loans are non-federal educational loans available from a variety of national lending institutions.
 Minimums and maximums vary for these loan programs, but all require a satisfactory credit history.
 Alternative Loan Lender Information provides links to a comprehensive, historical listing of all lenders that Marquette University students have used in the past five years.
 This is in no way exclusive or exhaustive of all existing lenders, and students are not required to select from these lists.
-The Office of Student Financial Aid will honor requests to certify other alternative educational loans that do not appear on this chart.
+The Office of Student Financial Aid honors requests to certify other alternative educational loans that do not appear on these listings.